gemoc/gemoc.github.io/events/gemoc2019.md

 As contributions, we expect early research results about the aforementioned topics, descriptions of case studies on the coordinated use of multiple modeling languages, and/or descriptions of practical experience, opinions and related approaches.

-Each contribution must be described in a short paper not exceeding 3 pages, or a full paper not exceeding 6 pages.
 Each paper should describe problems, case studies, or solutions related to the topics of interest.
 Short papers can also describe experience reports, tool demonstrations or position papers.
 Each paper is expected to highlight the relationships between modeling languages, as well as their management.

 <!--Each contribution must be described in a short paper not exceeding 3 pages in the ACM sigconf format, or a full paper not exceeding 6 pages in the ACM sigconf format.
 Each paper should describe problems, case studies, or solutions related to the topics of interest.
 Each paper is expected to highlight the relationships between modeling languages, as well as their management.-->